noiz23/programer2/OCPStudyGuide/README.md

 - Carpeta OCPStudyGuide.JavaClasses contiene las clases java de los ejemplos y examenes del libro OCP Oracle Certified Professional Java SE 8 Programes 2.

-Respuestas 1 test libro 10 a 20:
-Analisis -> Compilacion
-10 C    ->  F
-11 G    ->  G
-12 E    -> *
-13 F    ->
-14 C    -> E
-15 A    -> A
-16 B    -> A
-17 ?    -> ?
-18 A,B  ->
-19 D    ->
-20 C    ->

-* Sin codigo a compilar

 Notes:
     Anonymous inner classes:
         - Are a special type of local inner class that does not have a name.
         - Are required to extend exactly one class by name or implement exactly one interface.
     Static nested classes can exist without an instance of the outer class.

     Be able to identify the output of code using instanceof. instanceof checks if the left operand is the same class or interface (or a subclass) as the right operand.
-If the left oper- and is null, the result is false.
+If the left operand is null, the result is false.
     If the two operands are not in the same class hierarchy, the code will not compile.
-    Recognize correct and incorrect implementations of equals(), hashCode(), and toString().
-    public boolean equals(Object obj) returns false when called with null or a class of the wrong type. public int hashCode() returns a number calculated with all or some of the instance variables used in equals(). public String toString() returns any String.
+    Recognize correct and incorrect implementations of equals(), hashCode(), and toString(). public boolean equals(Object obj) returns false when called with null or a class of the wrong type. public int hashCode() returns a number calculated with all or some of the instance variables used in equals(). public String toString() returns any String.